Low-Income Energy Assistance

 The Low-Income Energy Assistance (LIEAP) application is available during the heating season, which is October 1 through April 30 of each year, by contacting local LIEAP eligibility office or tribal LIHEAP office serving your community.

-You may apply for weatherization assistance or an emergency situation with a furnace or water heater at any time during the year by contacting the energy assistance LIEAP eligibility office or tribal LIHEAP office serving your community.
+You may apply for weatherization assistance at any time during the year by contacting the energy assistance LIEAP eligibility office or tribal LIHEAP office serving your community.